Last updated on February 10th, 2026 at 10:52 am

 We booked a deluxe king sea view room on the 21st floor.
 We booked our room through Agoda.com and paid around 4500THB per night.
 That’s the price with taxes and breakfast included.

-Mövenpick Siam Na Jomtien rooms were renovated in 2020 so the rooms are expected to be in really good condition.
+Mövenpick Siam Na Jomtien rooms were renovated in 2020, so the rooms are expected to be in excellent condition.

-Our deluxe king sea view rooms are 42 square meter with a balcony looking out to the sea.
+Our deluxe king sea view rooms are 42 square meters with a balcony looking out to the sea.
 It’s a lot of space for just the two of us and our baby.

-Speaking of our baby, we requested a playard and one was sent up to our room.
-Including a small cover and blanket.
+Speaking of our baby, we requested a playpen, and one was sent up to our room, including a small cover and blanket.

-The bathroom was spacious with separate shower stall and a modern looking bathtub.
+The bathroom was spacious with a separate shower stall and a modern-looking bathtub.

-Didn’t try out the bathtub though but I should’ve.
-It’s got this cool little round shape and looked fun to have a bubble bath in.
+Didn’t try out the bathtub, though, but I should’ve.
+It’s got this incredible, slightly round shape and looks fun to have a bubble bath in.

-The hot water was consistent as well as the water pressure.
+The hot water was consistent, as was the water pressure.

-Overall our room was clean and fresh.
+Overall, our room was clean and fresh.
 Our bed was super comfortable, like sleeping on a cloud.
-The air condition was frigid cold.
-The Wi-Fi was fast and plenty of channels to watch on the television.
+The air conditioner was frigidly cold.
+The Wi-Fi was fast, and there were plenty of channels to watch on the television.
 We were high up and had a terrific view of the sea in front of us.

 The Breakfast

-Mövenpick’s breakfast choices definitely did not disappoint my All-American hearty appetite.
+Mövenpick’s breakfast choices did not disappoint my All-American, hearty appetite.

-My wife enjoyed their Thai breakfast options, some noodles, Khao tom rice porridge with shrimp was her favorite.
+My wife enjoyed their Thai breakfast options, some noodles, and Khao tom rice porridge with shrimp, which was her favorite.

-Their Thai breakfast looked so good I made some space for some rice noodles with fishballs.
+Their Thai breakfast looked so good that I made space for rice noodles with fishballs.

 Our breakfast table had a bottle of alcohol spray.